- 51-59 Samwell Street, Croydon QLD 4871

 Croydon’s status as one of the largest rural Chinese settlements in Queensland during the gold rush is interpreted in the museum displays, at the Chinese Temple archaeological dig site and lives on in the remaining descendants of Chinese families.

-Croydon True Blue Heritage Centre has a Croydon family genealogy database dating from 1886, a movie shown in the theatrette and more museum information and archives.
-It has sculptures, machinery, antique cars and mining architecture in its botanical gardens.
+Croydon True Blue Heritage Centre has a short 17 minute photographic documentary film shown in the theatrette and more museum information and archives.
+It has sculptures, mining machinery, antique cars and A 10 Locomotives in the botanical gardens, located within the Visitor Information Centre.

 Standards Program Outcomes